 MA Information Experience Design, Royal College of Art

-A sardonic, quasi-functional browser extension designed for Google Chrome that monitors the users webcam to automatically detect and block websites that are making them unhappy.
+A sardonic (but largely functional) browser extension designed for Google Chrome that monitors the users webcam to automatically detect and block websites that are making them unhappy.

 Contentbot is a 3D character that you can watch browse the internet in real-time, 24 hours a day.
 Consisting of a variety of server and client side tools (including a re-appropriated web scraper), Contentbot occasionally uses sentiment analysis of the page it is currently on to construct and post a tweet, with over 20,000 made to date.
 Aside from a selection of built-in 'bookmarks' (selected from the 1000 most popular sites on the internet), the browsing behaviour of Contentbot is generated at random.